Capitol View (Washington, D.C.): Demographics

-As of 2012, Capitol View was a relatively poor, African-American neighborhood.
+In 2012 Capitol View was a relatively poor, African-American neighborhood.
 Ninety-six percent of the neighborhood's residents were African-American.
 Almost 25 percent of the neighborhood's residents are under the age of 18, and half of these children belong to families whose incomes fall below the poverty line.
 Median household income was just $38,500 a year, compared to $61,835 a year for the District of Columbia as a whole.
-Unemployment is a serious issue in Capitol View.
 The official unemployment rate was 11 percent in 2012, although the real figure is widely considered to be higher.
 Unemployment in the city as a whole was 6.7 percent in the same period.